Canada Digital Nomad Visa Requirements 2025: Best Steps

 3. Niagara Falls: Experience the 132 square miles (212 square kilometers) of majestic waterfalls set right on the border of Canada and the United States.

-4. Quebec City: Walk around this UNESCO site, one of Canada’s oldest cities.
+4. Quebec City: Explore this UNESCO World Heritage site, one of Canada’s oldest and most historic cities.
 This picturesque European-style town sits above the banks of the St. Lawrence River.

 5. Participate in Outdoor Sports: There are year-round outdoor activities.
 From skiing and snowshoeing in winter to hiking, kayaking, and swimming in summer, you’ll find something that suits your tastes.